-How do we populate a router's forwarding table?
+How should we populate a router's forwarding table?

-- A. A person adds entries to the table. - B. A program external to the router adds entries to the table. - C. Routers communicate with each other to add entries to the table. - D. Some other mechanism.
+- A. A person should add entries to the table. - B. A program external to the router should add entries to the table. - C. Routers should communicate with each other to add entries to their tables. - D. Some other mechanism.